 It was shown as early as 1979 that a specific soluble antigen was present in the urine of patients with Legionnaires disease.(1) The presence of Legionella antigen in urine makes this an ideal specimen for collection, transport, and subsequent detection in early, as well as later, stages of the disease.
 The antigen may be detectable in the urine as early as 3 days after onset of symptoms.

-As an adjunct to culture for the presumptive diagnosis of past or current Legionnaires disease (Legionella pneumophila serogroup 1)
+An adjunct to culture for the presumptive diagnosis of past or current Legionnaires disease (Legionella pneumophila serogroup 1)

 Presumptive positive for Legionella pneumophila serogroup 1 antigen in urine, suggesting current or past infection.
 Culture is recommended to confirm infection.